P1 Registration: Something To Look Forward To

 A friend in Bangkok told me that his daughter had to sit for an admission test and go through an interview to get into the most sought-after convent primary school in the city.
 They have their ways, and we have our ways.
 I am sure there are pros and cons for each, but that could be a sensible idea.

-For parents who would sign up for the waitlist like me, remember one golden rule: procrastinate your way to the assigned school for that reluctant uniform purchase.
-And do not forget to be stubborn.
+For parents like me who would willingly sign up to be on the wait-list, remember one golden rule: procrastinate your way to the assigned school for that uniform purchase.
+And be stubborn.
 It is an admirable trait to doggedly pursue the one thing that means a lot to you.
-Meanwhile, here’s wishing you all the best!
+Here’s wishing you all the best!